Self-hosted AI agents

 Real tools.
 Real workflows.
 Real results.

-Graph pipelines run multi-step workflows on a schedule.
-Scan the news, summarize your email, check your calendar, compile a briefing, deliver it to Telegram at 8am.
+Graph pipelines run multi-step work on demand or on a schedule.
+Scan the news, summarize email, check a calendar, compile a briefing, and deliver it to the right channel before the day starts.

-Send a voice note, get a text reply.
-Analyze images with vision models.
-Transcribe audio with Whisper, Groq, or Deepgram.
-Generate speech with OpenAI, ElevenLabs, or Edge TTS.
+Send a voice note, get a useful reply.
+Analyze images with vision models, transcribe audio with Whisper, Groq, or Deepgram, and generate speech with OpenAI, ElevenLabs, or Edge TTS.

 Lives where you already are.